Georgegriff/griffadev/src/about.md

 ---
-title: "Hello there, <br/>I'm George Griffiths.
-I write about and work with web technologies."
+title: "Hello there, I'm George Griffiths."
+subtitle: "I write about and work with web technologies."
 layout: "layouts/about.njk"
 permalink: "{{ myurl }}/index.html"
 pagination: